 ©Melinda Fawver/Shutterstock.com

 Crickets have been worldwide in every country except Antarctica.
-Their exceptionally long antennae are sensory organs used to check the air for disturbances such as prey or danger.
+Their exceptionally long antennae are sensory organs that check the air for disturbances such as prey or danger.
 They also help in picking up clues of the sex of nearby crickets.
-The long antennae are also able to pick up scents much more powerfully than our noses ever could.
+The long antennae can also pick up scents much more powerfully than our noses ever could.

 3. Katydids (Tettigoniidae)